Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Related Work

-GNN is one of the mainstream graph learning paradigms.
-GNNs have exhibited great performances in different research fields, such as DDI prediction \cite{Tanvir2022}, image classification \cite{Quek2011}, etc. Graph convolutional network (GCN), the most popular variant of GNN, has also been applied for sequence data analysis.
-In \cite{Yaoa}, authors apply GCN for text classification.
-Authors first construct a heterogeneous text graph with two types of nodes: document and word nodes from the whole corpus.
-Word co-occurrence information is used to build an edge between two nodes, and an edge between the word and document node is built based on the term frequency-inverse document frequency (TF-IDF).
-After that, the authors apply GCN to this graph and the experiment shows that this model outperforms traditional DL models. \cite {Guo} et al. employ the same architecture for DNA-protein binding prediction from sequential data.
+GNNs have exhibited great performances in different research fields, including graph convolutional network (GCN), which has been successfully applied for sequence data analysis~\cite{Huangc, Zhanga}.
+In \cite{Yaoa}, authors apply GCN for text classification by creating a heterogeneous text graph including document and word nodes from the whole corpus.
+The same architecture is applied for DNA-protein binding prediction from sequential data~\cite {Guo}.
 Their networks have sequence and token nodes extracted from sequences by applying $k$-mer.
-In \cite{Huangc} and \cite{Zhanga}, instead of constructing one corpus-level text graph, authors create text graphs from each sentence and apply message passing-based and gated GNN, respectively.

-Due to the ability to capture higher-order complex relations, hypergraph and hypergraph neural networks have recently gotten huge attention in different research domains \cite{Feng2018, Kim, Wu2020}.
+Due to the ability to capture higher-order complex relations, hypergraph and hypergraph neural networks have recently gotten huge attention in different research domains \cite{Feng2018, kim, saifuddin2022hygnn}.
 These works mainly focus on node representation by using hypergraph neural networks.
-However, in our proposed \sht, we design a novel two-level attention network to get the representation of edges instead of nodes.
-Moreover, as we know, this paper is the first to address the sequence classification problem using hypergraph and attention-based hypergraph neural networks.
+However, in our proposed \sht, we design a novel three-level attention network to get the representation of hyperedges instead of nodes.
+Moreover, to the best of our knowledge, this paper is the first to address the sequence classification problem using hypergraph and attention-based hypergraph neural networks.